kacper1236/Bot-Renia-TG/README.md

 # Bot-Renia-TG
 Codename: Renia, Telegram Bot Foxcons
+Project contains:
+ - Telegram bot
+ - Backend (written with python3 + flask)
+ - PostgreSQL

+All shall be run using docker-compose.

 # Getting Started

 ## Prerequisites
- - Docker and docker-compose installed as a programme, not install with pip
+ - Docker and docker-compose installed as a programme, not installed with pip

 ## Configuration